quantachain/quanta/TOKENOMICS.md

 ### 6.2 Treasury Address

 ```
-Treasury Address: 0x0000000000000000000000000000000000000001
+Treasury Address: ms69216b1d10425689704d5ae3b2a4aa17049f59b1
+Type:             3-of-5 Falcon-512 multisig (generated 2026-03-14)
+Threshold:        Any 3 of 5 keyholders must sign to spend
 ```

-This is a **hardcoded consensus constant** (`TREASURY_ADDRESS` in `blockchain.rs`).
-Every node enforces that the treasury transaction in each block targets this exact address.
-Tampering with the treasury address is an automatic block rejection.
+This is a **consensus constant** hardcoded in `src/consensus/blockchain.rs`.
+Every node enforces that the treasury transaction in each block targets exactly this address.
+Tampering with the address causes instant block rejection.
+The address cannot be changed via `quanta.toml` — only a coordinated network upgrade (hard fork) can change it.

+See [GOVERNANCE.md](GOVERNANCE.md) for spending procedures and keyholder policy.

 ### 6.3 Allocation Guidelines